-- Use environmentally sensitive cleaning agents when cleaning equipment and vehicles at approved sites.
+- Always clean equipment in designated areas.
+Consult the Environmental Specialist if you are unsure of where these areas are. - Use environmentally sensitive cleaning agents when cleaning equipment and vehicles at approved sites.
 Fully contain cleaning agents in a safe system. - Dispose of used cleaning agents with a licensed waste recycler. - Clean equipment per manufacturer's recommendations. - Consult with the Environmental Specialist if standard equipment cleaning procedures will not work for a particular situation.